 Current stereoscopic or 3D display technologies and content often provide visual cues that differ significantly from the visual cues in our natural viewing environment.
-Submissions which discuss the impact of 3D and head-mounted display technologies on viewer performance, engagement, enjoyment, comfort, and fatigue are encouraged.
-Included are proposals and evaluations of novel evaluation techniques, novel technologies for improving specific aspects of the human experience, and studies quantifying the effect of display parameters, system configurations, content-generation technologies or 2D-to-3D conversion algorithms on user performance when using stereoscopic and 3D displays.
+Submissions which discuss the impact of virtual- and augmented-reality display technologies on viewer performance, engagement, enjoyment, comfort, and fatigue are encouraged.
+Included are proposals and evaluations of novel evaluation techniques, novel technologies for improving specific aspects of the human experience, and studies quantifying the effect of display parameters, system configurations, and content generation technologies.

-- · Methods for quantifying comfort and eye strain - · Methods for quantifying the usefulness of 3D - Novel technologies for improving the human experience - Evaluations of display parameters and system configurations on user performance - Evaluations of the interaction of display parameters with content generation or 2D-to-3D conversion methods
+- · Methods for quantifying comfort and eye strain - New applications of head-mounted-display technology - · Novel technologies for improving the human experience - Evaluation of display parameters and system configurations on user performance - Evaluation of new human-computer interaction methods with virtual content - · Evaluation of vision and human factors on holographic displays